 - No prior experience with Agile is required

-This course contains over 11 hours of video and downloadable guidebook.
-It also includes a unique Agile Maturity scorecard which would help you to quickly screen any team's level of Agile maturity and identify areas for improvements.
-On top of that, you get access to Health Monitor facilitation tools.
+In addition to over 11 hours of video and a downloadable guidebook, this course also includes a unique Agile Maturity scorecard, enabling you to quickly screen any team's level of Agile maturity and identify areas for improvement.
+Plus, you'll get access to Health Monitor facilitation tools.

 - Project and product managers